Yinvvvvv/Yinvvvvv.github.io/_pages/about.md

-Hi there 👋 I am Xiaowei Yin, a first year PhD student in Computer Science in UNC.
+Hi there 👋 I am Xiaowei Yin, a first year PhD student in Computer Science in UNC, supervised by Prof. Zhun Deng.
 Previously, I completed my undergraduate study at the School of Statistics, Renmin University of China (RUC), majoring in Statistics.